Ecclesiastes 11

 Verse 3 presents two proverbial observations about the fixedness of natural events.
 The clouds, once full, must release their rain -- they do not choose when or where.
 A fallen tree lies where it falls -- it cannot relocate itself.
 These are images of irreversibility and inevitability.
 The point, in context, seems to be that certain outcomes are beyond human control and simply must be accepted.
 The rare word יְהוּא at the end of the verse is an unusual form of the verb "to be," perhaps an Aramaism, meaning "it will remain" or "there it is."

 Verse 4 draws the practical lesson: the person who waits for perfect conditions will never act. שֹׁמֵר רוּחַ ("the one who watches the wind") and רֹאֶה בֶעָבִים ("the one who gazes at the clouds") describe the cautious farmer who endlessly monitors conditions, waiting for the ideal moment that never arrives.
-The verbs יִזְרָע ("sow") and יִקְצוֹר ("reap") cover the full agricultural cycle from planting to harvest.
+The verbs יִזְרָע ("sow") and יִקְצוֹר ("reap") span the full agricultural cycle.
 The lesson extends beyond farming: excessive caution is its own form of failure.

 Verse 5 reaches the theological core of the passage.
 The word דֶּרֶךְ ("path, way") of the wind is unknowable -- you cannot trace where it comes from or where it goes.
 The same word רוּחַ means both "wind" and "spirit," creating a deliberate ambiguity.
 Some translations render this as "the path of the spirit" or "the way the spirit enters the bones in a pregnant woman's womb," combining the two images into one mystery.
-The phrase כַּעֲצָמִים בְּבֶטֶן הַמְּלֵאָה ("like bones in the womb of a pregnant woman") compares the mystery of God's work to the hidden process of fetal development -- a wonder that ancient people could observe in its results but never in its process.
-This verse connects to the larger Ecclesiastes theme that God's work is ultimately incomprehensible to human beings (Ecclesiastes 3:11, Ecclesiastes 8:17).
+The phrase כַּעֲצָמִים בְּבֶטֶן הַמְּלֵאָה ("like bones in the womb of a pregnant woman") compares the mystery of God's work to the hidden process of fetal development -- something ancient people could observe in its results but not in its process.
+The image deepens a theme running through Ecclesiastes: God's work exceeds human understanding (Ecclesiastes 3:11, Ecclesiastes 8:17).

-Verse 6 returns to the imperative mode with renewed energy.
+Verse 6 returns to the imperative mode.
 "In the morning sow your seed" and "in the evening do not let your hand rest" -- the two halves of the day stand for the whole of one's active life.
 The verb תַּנַּח ("let rest, set down") suggests that the temptation is to stop working, to give up.
 The verb יִכְשָׁר ("prosper, succeed") is rare, appearing only here and in Ecclesiastes 10:10 and Esther 8:5.
 It carries the sense of being fitting, proper, or successful.
-The three possibilities -- this one succeeds, that one succeeds, or both succeed -- acknowledge that outcomes are opaque, but the expected return on persistent effort is positive.
-This is not naive optimism but practical wisdom: since you cannot know which effort will bear fruit, make many efforts.
+The three possibilities -- this one succeeds, that one succeeds, or both succeed -- acknowledge that outcomes are opaque, but persistent effort remains the wise course.
+Since you cannot know which effort will bear fruit, make many efforts.

 Rejoice While You Can (vv.
 7--10)